zdravkov/kendo-docs/web/grid/introduction.md

 * no spaces
 * no special characters
 * the first character should be a letter

+When creating the Grid from an existing table, the following **column** settings can be defined via HTML attributes:

+* data field names via `data-field` attributes
+* column widths via `width` styles applied to the respective `<col>` elements
+* define data type via `data-type` attributes
+* define a column template via `data-template` attributes
+* enable or disable the column menu via `data-menu` attributes
+* enable or disable sorting via `data-sortable` attributes
+* enable or disable filtering via `data-filterable` attributes
+* enable or disable grouping via `data-groupable` attributes

+All attributes should be applied to the `<th>` elements, except the column width styles.

+All other column-related settings cannot be defined via HTML attributes in the <table>.
+If such settings must be used (e.g. commands, locking, editors, etc.) then the above attribute configuration should be abandoned and all settings should be included in the Grid's Javascript initialization statement
+(when using declarative widget initialization, the column properties should be set via the `data-columns` attribute).

 As seen from the above code snippets, in one case the Grid client object is attached to a `div`, while in the other case, the object is attached to a `table`.
 However, the generated resulting HTML output of the Grid depends entirely on the widget settings and it will always be the same, no matter how the widget is initialized.